lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 ### OCSPRequest Structure {#certid}

-Provided for convenience here, but unchanged from {{!RFC6960}}, the ASN.1 structure corresponding to the OCSPRequest with the relevant CertID is:
+Provided for convenience here, a partial extract of the ASN.1 structure corresponding to the OCSPRequest with the relevant CertID as defined in {{RFC6960}}:

 ~~~~~~
 OCSPRequest     ::=     SEQUENCE {